MichalOpoka/ecfr/cfr/title-19-Customs-Duties/chapter-I-US-Customs-Border-Protection-Department-Homeland-Security-Department-Treasury/part-10-Articles-Conditionally-Free-Subject-Reduced-Rate-Etc/subpart-H-United-StatesChile-Free-Trade-Agreement/subjectgroup-ECFR9f4e329ca5314f1-Tariff-Preference-Level/section-10.422.md

 (b) *Responsible official or agent.* The certificate of eligibility required to be submitted under this section must be signed and dated by a responsible official of the importer or by the importer's authorized agent having knowledge of the relevant facts.

 (c) *Language.* The certificate of eligibility must be completed either in the English or Spanish language.
-If the certificate is completed in Spanish, the importer must also provide to the port director, upon request, a written English translation of the certificate;
+If the certificate is completed in Spanish, the importer must also provide to the Center director, upon request, a written English translation of the certificate;

 (d) *Applicability of certificate of eligibility.* A certificate of eligibility may be applicable to: